A peak behind the curtain... what happened in The Helpful Academy's first 5 years:

 And it looks like that will be my reality until at least March now.

 So, this month marks 5 years since I officially started my business.

 However, as you’ve just read, my “business” has gone through at least 3 major rebirths since it all began.

 Only in 2019 did I really begin to focus on growing The Helpful Academy as it is now.

-And only in 2020 can I say that I’ve finally “found my groove” with it all.
+And only in 2020 could I say that I finally “found my groove” with it all.